polygloton/calendar-logic/README.md

 _Why is this?_

 Mainly as an excuse for me to play with Clojure's core.logic.
 Calendars seem like a great domain to experiment with logic programming.
-Second, I hope that this becomes something useful, serving as a practical example of using core.logic in "the real world".
+I hope that this becomes something useful, serving as a practical example of using core.logic in "the real world".

 _Where is this going?_